On the digital track: transit in unpredictable times

 “That’s why you have to use some of the artificial intelligence processes to weed out patterns,” Turley says.
 “You need to build a picture based on a richer set of data, rather than just skewing it entirely to one set of potentially rogue reports.
 You build from multiple sources and then use machine learning [to determine patterns], rather than having humans poring over it.”

 Navigating public comments

-“Each year, millions of people comment on pending rules and regulations, and agencies must find what is relevant in such comments,” the report says.
-“But as technology is advancing, individuals and organizations are increasingly using bots to post ‘fake’ comments to amplify their positions.”
+“Each year, millions of people comment on pending rules and regulations and agencies must find what is relevant in such comments,” the report says.
+“But as technology is advancing, individuals and organisations are increasingly using bots to post ‘fake’ comments to amplify their positions.”